maoiscat/mpv-osc-crimson/README.md

 # mpv-osc-crimson

-This is am mpv script as the osc replacement.
+This is an mpv script as the osc replacement.

 This work is done with my [oscf](https://github.com/maoiscat/mpv-osc-framework) tool.